stefanoborini/stefanoborini.github.io/_posts/2019-07-04-keybow-pimoroni-keyboard-installation-hacks-fixes-and-multitab-support.md

 When I bought keybow, I immediately knew that its power comes from its flexibility of programming it.
 I also realised that the number of buttons is large, but not huge.
-Besides, I need to convey mnemonics and proper spatial organisation to my commands.
+Additionally, I wanted to convey mnemonics and proper spatial organisation to my commands.
 With 12 buttons, this is not going to be trivial, especially if my usage grows.